 6.Who can a company issue options ?

-Indian law only permits companies to issue Options to employees and directors of the company and its subsidiaries (and holding companies).
-Globally it is a practice to issue options to advisors and consultants as well.
+Indian law only permits companies to issue options to employees and directors of the company and its subsidiaries (and holding companies).
+However, SARS or Phantom Units can be issued to advisors and consultants.

 7. What are the different kinds of options?

-1. Employee Stock Ownership Plan(ESOP): ESOPs are intended to encourage employees to acquire ownership in the company.
-Under this Plan, employees have the option to purchase the company’s shares in the future at a fixed discounted price.
+1. Employee Stock Option Plan(ESOP): ESOPs are intended to encourage employees to acquire ownership in the company.
+Under this plan, employees have the option to purchase the company’s shares in the future at a fixed discounted price.
 This means, employees can convert their options to shares at a price lower than the existing value of shares, the difference being the reward for the employees.

 4. Trust: The company sets up a trust to whom legal ownership of shares is granted.
-The Trust then grants beneficial ownership of the shares to the employees of the company.
-The Trust here acts as an intermediary between the employees and the company to carry out transactions regarding options.
-On exercising stock options, employees are granted all economic benefits of ownership of shares like the right to receive dividend, vote etc., while legal ownership remains with the Trust.
+The trust then grants beneficial ownership of the shares to the employees of the company.
+The trust here acts as an intermediary between the employees and the company to carry out the transactions regarding options.
+On exercising stock options, employees are granted all economic benefits of ownership of shares like the right to receive dividend, vote etc., while legal ownership remains with the trust.

 8. What are the different stages of stock options in the life-cycle of a plan?

 Making Grants.
-This is the act of telling an employee that he has received an Option.
-This is done by issuing a Grant Letter.
-The Grant Letter typically sets out the number of Options, the Vesting Conditions and Strike Price.
-Other material aspects may also be set out.
+This is the act of telling an employee that he/she has received an option.
+This is done by issuing a grant letter.
+The grant letter typically sets out the details of the number of options granted, the vesting conditions, strike price etc.

-The most common conditions for vesting are pure time-linked grants.
-The Plans generally provide for a four-year vesting (with the Grant vesting equally each year) with a one-year cliff.
+The most common conditions for vesting are linked to time.
+The plans generally provide for a four-year vesting (with the grant vesting equally each year) with a one-year cliff.
 A cliff restricts the employees from leaving the company with shares after having worked for only a few months.
 Options granted without cliff puts the company at a disadvantage because the replacement hired may also need to be compensated with stock options.
 After the first year, the practice is varied.
 Vesting may be monthly, quarterly or annual, with quarterly vesting being the most common practice.

 Exercise.
 Exercise is the act of subscribing to or purchasing the shares.
-This involves sending a letter of exercise and executing documents that are required to be exercised.
-Once exercised, the company issues shares to the Grantee and the Grantee becomes a shareholder.
-If the Plan is being administered by a trust, the trust transfers shares to the Grantee.
+This involves sending a letter of exercise.
+Once options are exercised, the company issues shares to the grantee and the grantee becomes a shareholder.
+If the plan is being administered by a trust, the trust transfers shares to the grantee.

 Exercise of shares is considered as a taxable event in India.
-The gains made on exercise are taxed as employment income for the Grantee.
-An important point to note is that the individual has a right to exercise the Grants or stock options; there is no obligation or compulsion to exercise the right.
+The gains made on exercise are taxed as employment income for the grantee.
+An important point to note is while the individual has a right to exercise the grants or stock options; there is no obligation or compulsion to exercise the right.

 9. What is a stock option pool?
 How is the percentage of the pool decided?

-The Option pool refers to the pool from which Options are granted.
-Typically, this is expressed as a percentage of the capitalisation of the Company.
-For instance, if the Company has issued a total of 90,000 shares and the Option pool is 10,000 shares, the Option pool is said to be 10% of the capital.
-What is relevant though from a practical perspective is the actual number of Shares earmarked for making grants.
+The option pool refers to the pool from which options are granted.
+Typically, this is expressed as a percentage of the capitalisation of the company.
+For instance, if the company has issued a total of 90,000 shares and the option pool is 10,000 shares, the option pool is said to be 10% of the capital.

-Option Pools typically vary from 5% to15% of the capital of a company; with a 10% range being most common.
-The pool size is decided based on the hiring plan of the Company within the next year or two.
+Option pools typically vary from 5% to 15% of the capital of a company with 10% being the most common.
+The pool size is determined based on the company’s hiring plan in the next one to two years.

-Traditionally, Option pools were created as part of the first institutional round of equity financing.
-However, of late, companies have started earmarking pools pretty early.
+Traditionally, option pools were created as part of the first institutional round of equity financing.
+However, of late, companies have started creating pools earlier on.

 10. Is a company bound to exhaust its pool?

-A Plan can always be amended by a Company.
-However, the law provides that a Plan cannot be amended in a manner that is prejudicial to the Grantees.
+A plan can always be amended by the company.
+However, the law provides that a plan cannot be amended in a manner that is prejudicial to the grantees.

-The company can always amend a Grant in a manner that is favourable to the employee.
-If the amendment is not favourable to the Grantee, the Grantee’s consent will be needed.
+The company can always amend a grant in a manner that is favourable to the grantee.
+If the amendment is not favourable to the grantee, the grantee’s consent will be needed.